The new 1921 Census

 Our Findmypast speaker will explain and answer questions on the census background and how we can gain access to the 38 million lives who are recorded within.
 This will be the last census release for at least 30 years, as the 1931 census was destroyed by fire, and the 1941 census was cancelled because of the Second World War.

 This talk is free to members of Berkshire Family History Society and we request a donation of £3 from non-members.
 Pre-booking is required, because the meeting link will emailed in advance.
 Booking ends one day before event.

 To join in this branch meeting, you will need a computer device which has a microphone and speakers.
 Ideally, also a webcam.
 You also need to be able to access emails from this device.
 First time users will be asked to download a small piece of software to join the meeting.
 The meeting link will be emailed to you in advance.
 Technical help is available for those who need further assistance, please contact .

 This talk is one of two identical talks which the society is hosting on the new 1921 Census, both given by census experts at Findmypast.
-The other talk is on Wednesday 19th January (Woodley (Computer) Branch Meeting) – so choose the date which works best for you.
+The other talk was on Wednesday 19th January (Woodley (Computer) Branch Meeting)

 Jen BaldwinAcquisition & Evangelism and Global Ambassador Program Lead for Findmypast